MichelML/amazon-summary-of-orders/README.md

-These scripts allows you to get the sum in dollars of all the orders you've made (per one page of orders) on either amazon.ca or amazon.com.
+These scripts allow you to get the sum in dollars of all the orders you've made (per one page of orders) on either amazon.ca or amazon.com.

 ## How to use it
 Choose the script applicable to the site you will visit (.ca or .com).
 Go on amazon.ca/com and make sure the site is in english.
 Then go on the page where you can view your orders.
 It should look something like: